argoproj/argo-cd/docs/operator-manual/high_availability.md

         - name: ARGOCD_CONTROLLER_REPLICAS
           value: "2"
 ```
-* In order to manually set the cluster's shard number, specify the optional `shard` property when creating a cluster.
-If not specified, it will be calculated on the fly by the application controller.

 * The shard distribution algorithm of the `argocd-application-controller` can be set by using the `--sharding-method` parameter.
 Supported sharding methods are : [legacy (default), round-robin]. `legacy` mode uses an `uid` based distribution (non-uniform). `round-robin` uses an equal distribution across all shards.
 The `--sharding-method` parameter can also be overriden by setting the key `controller.sharding.algorithm` in the `argocd-cmd-params-cm` `configMap` (preferably) or by setting the `ARGOCD_CONTROLLER_SHARDING_ALGORITHM` environment variable and by specifiying the same possible values.